centroid457/monitor_utils/README.md

-# monitor_utils (v0.0.5)
+# monitor_utils (v0.0.6)

 ## DESCRIPTION_SHORT
-Monitor exact data (urltag/email) and alert on changes by email/telegram (threading)
+monitor exact data (urlTag/Email) and alert on changes by email/telegram (threading)

 ## DESCRIPTION_LONG
-## important!
+## IMPORTANT!
-not all websites works! sportmaster/acra-rating/...
+    NOT ALL WEBSITES WORKS!
+Sportmaster/Acra-rating/...

-## inspiration
+    ## INSPIRATION
-suppose you wish to give blood to the center. so nowadays you need to make an appointment by website, but you can't do this while the center actually don't need your group. group necessity shown on center website and called donorsvetofor. and as result you need monitoring it manually, because there are no news, email notifications, subscriptions. it's not difficult but if you do it as day routine (even once a day) its quite distracting.
+    Suppose you wish to give blood to the Center.
+    So nowadays you need to make an appointment by website, BUT you can't do this while the Center actually don't need your group.
+    Group necessity shown on Center website and called DonorSvetofor.
+    And as result you need monitoring it manually, because there are no news, email notifications, subscriptions.
+    It's not difficult but if you do it as day routine (even once a day) its quite distracting.

-so i created it first as monitor_donorsvetofor
+    So I created it first as Monitor_DonorSvetofor

 ## Features